-Wildcard Certificate: A Certificate containing an asterisk () in the left-most position of any of the Subject Fully-Qualified Domain Names contained in the Certificate.
+Wildcard Certificate: A Certificate containing at least one Wildcard Domain Name in the Subject Alternative Names contained in the Certificate.

-Wildcard Domain Name: A Domain Name consisting of a single asterisk character followed by a single full stop character (".") followed by a Fully-Qualified Domain Name.
+Wildcard Domain Name: A string starting with "."
+(U+002A ASTERISK, U+002E FULL STOP) immediately followed by a Fully-Qualified Domain Name.